 I have an interest in the difficulties of parents looking after children with additional support needs and how these affect the whole family.

 I have also worked for a number of organizations supporting young people and victims of crime as well as mothers experiencing difficult feelings after the birth of a child.
+I have also worked for the NHS as a counsellor working within GP surgeries.

 Training, qualifications & experience